-

 RAYMOND PETTIBON'S TRIPPING CORPSE 3

 (PETTIBON, RAYMOND).
 Pettibon, Raymond, Nelson Tarpenny, Victor Gastelum & Josh Bayer (aka "Sketchy").
 Lawndale, CA: SST Publications, 1983.
 First Edition #166/500.
 8vo.
 Stapled Illustrated Wrappers.
 Artist's Book.
 Fine..
 32pp, 28 b&w illustrations.
 In a protective clear acetate dustwrapper.
 Raymond Pettibon first came to prominence during the late-seventies with his raw, literary-inflected imagery for Black Flag, Sonic Youth, and SST Records.
 Over the subsequent decades, the erstwhile Southern California artist has deservedly become an international contemporary art icon.
 "Limited to five hundred copies (of which some four hundred were destroyed)", "Tripping Corpse 3" is his 1984 SST artist book cum 'zine that reproduces twenty-eight psychologically-charged drawings.
 A most handsome, guaranteed authentic example of this uncommon, early Pettibon tour de force (entry number ten in Uwe Koch and Roberto Ohrt's "A Catalogue Raisonné of Artists' Books by Raymond Pettibon, 1978-98") HAND NUMBERED "166" in red ink by the artist on the front cover, as issued.
-PLEASE NOTE: Additional shipping costs are required for this item beyond our standard rates due to its value - we will inform you of the applicable amount at time of purchase.
 Inventory Number: 027543

 -